dmd-program/dmd-100/topics/interaction_design.md

 # Interaction Design \(IxD\)

 Designing for interaction is the process of understanding, accounting for, and sometimes altering a user\(s\) mental model \(what they know and how they think\) to facilitate a dialogue between that user and object, system, or event.
 This does not have to be software.
-You could be designing an conversation between two people by providing topics, a voting ballot to eliminate voter confusion and errors, or a new input device to make virtual reality feel more tangible.
+You could be designing an conversation between two people by providing discussion topics, a voting ballot to reduce voter confusion and errors, or a new device to make virtual reality feel more like physical reality.

 > Instead, those changes will be realized by designers, and by a specific breed of designers: those creative designers who are both artists and engineers and who are able to balance, over an extended period of time, technology and aesthetics without ever losing sight of the most important facet of design: humanity. \[3\]